souravsingh/beaglebone-codes/README.md

 # beaglebone-codes
-These are codes on which I have worked on in Beaglebone Black in C++ and Python.
+These are codes on which I have worked on in Beaglebone Black in Python.Many more will be added as I keep working.